Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Numerical results

-Each of the three figures shows strong scalability for one of the defined problem configurations: Figures~\ref{fig:strong-scalability-1.4M}, \ref{fig:strong-scalability-2.9M}, and~\ref{fig:strong-scalability-4.4M} correspond to the strong scalability results for the problem sizes (i) 1.4 million, (ii) 2.9 million, and (iii) 4.4 million FV cells, respectively.
-Each figure also shows four differently colored curves, which we use to distinguish between refinement frequencies.
+Implicit solvers with variable coefficients and discretized on adaptive meshes are well known to be challenging to scale strongly in parallel requiring significant efforts (e.g., see \cite{rudi2015extreme} for variable coefficient Poisson and Stokes solvers). \editBOne{Each of the three figures shows strong scalability for one of the defined problem configurations: Figures~\ref{fig:strong-scalability-1} and~\ref{fig:strong-scalability-3} correspond to the strong scalability results for the problem sizes (i) 1.4 million, (ii) 2.9 million, and (iii) 4.4 million \editOne{FV cells}{cells}, respectively.} {The following two figures show strong scalability for the previously defined problem configurations: Figures~\ref{fig:strong-scalability-1} corresponds to problem size (i) 1.4 million and Figures~\ref{fig:strong-scalability-3} corresponds to problem size (iii) 4.4 million (we omit the presentation for problem size (ii) 2.9 million for brevity).} Each figure also shows four differently colored curves, which we use to distinguish between refinement frequencies.
 Every figure shows the number of cores on the horizontal axis.
-Below the core count, the average number FV cells per core is reported in parentheses, which tells how large the portion of the distributed problem is for each core.
+Below the core count, the average number \editOne{FV cells}{cells} per core is reported in parentheses, which tells how large the portion of the distributed problem is for each core.
 Mainly because of the reduction in problem size per core, the communication starts to dominate the simulation's run time, because the fewer degrees of freedom that reside at a compute unit's local memory, the more communication needs to be performed via MPI.
 The vertical axis shows the speedup in run time, which is calculated as the quotient of the baseline run time over the run time with associated core count.
-The speedup depicted by the gray dashed line is the idealized perfect case when zero communication overhead would be added to the computations.
-For implicit solvers, it is well known to be impossible to achieve.
+We report normalized speedup, where the run time is normalized with respect to the number of GMRES iterations per time step, because we document parallel scalability separately from algorithmic scalability.
+The speedup depicted by the gray dashed line is the idealized speedup, which, for for implicit solvers, is well known to be out of reach.